“I’m not telling you it’s going to be easy. I’m telling you it’s going to be worth it.”

 - Be patient.
 The elimination period is a minimum of 30 days, and the reintroduction period takes at least a few months.
 Be prepared for that.

 - Open yourself up to new meal habits.
 For example, in our culture, we think breakfast has to be either grain or egg-based, but much of the world starts their day with soup, salad or leftovers.
-During my experiment with AIP, I ate soup for breakfast and loved it.
-Mickey at Autoimmune Paleo usually starts the day with a meat and veggie plate.
+I love soup for breakfast.
 The Paleo Mom shares some more great breakfast ideas in this post.
-And I wrote up a list of egg-free breakfast recipes here.
+You can find more AIP breakfast ideas here.

 - Don’t binge.
 Sometimes, when people are allowed only a limited number of foods, they’ll binge on what they can eat (a whole box of clementines, a whole batch of homemade crackers), but binging is always hard on the digestion, no matter what the food, and the result will be a flare in your autoimmune symptoms.
 Instead, eat balanced meals and moderate snacks.
 Eat plenty; eat variety; just don’t binge.